-Core Profession Specific 1.4.1 Provide nationally consistent legal advice and management to support effective and lawful registration, notifications and compliance procedures, and hearing panels processes Profession-specific services, as listed in the National Board's regulatory plan and annual budget. services, as listed in the 1.4.2 Conduct all Tribunal and court matters involving Ahpra and the National Boards 1.4.3 Provide legal advice and services to the Boards to enable it to effectively and efficiently perform its functions and meet its objectives.
+Core Profession Specific 1.4.1 Provide nationally consistent legal advice and management to support effective and lawful registration, notifications and compliance procedures, and hearing panels processes Profession-specific services, as listed in the National Board's regulatory 1.4.2 Conduct all Tribunal and court matters involving Ahpra and the National Boards plan and annual budget.
+1.4.3 Provide legal advice and services to the Boards to enable it to effectively and efficiently perform its functions and meet its objectives.
 1.4.3 Defend and/or resolve any litigation brought against the Board and respond to complaints lodged with external bodies against the Boards.
 1.4.4 Respond to FOI requests, summonses, subpoenas and other compulsory processes issued to National Boards or in respect of National Board activities.
 1.4.5 Ensure National Boards are compliant with all legislative requirements